umgbhalla/starred/README.md

 ## Go

+- [rebuy-de/aws-nuke](https://github.com/rebuy-de/aws-nuke) - Nuke a whole AWS account and delete all its resources.
 - [flyteorg/flyte](https://github.com/flyteorg/flyte) - Scalable and flexible workflow orchestration platform that seamlessly unifies data, ML and analytics stacks.
 - [spotahome/redis-operator](https://github.com/spotahome/redis-operator) - Redis Operator creates/configures/manages high availability redis with sentinel automatic failover atop Kubernetes.
 - [stakater/Reloader](https://github.com/stakater/Reloader) - A Kubernetes controller to watch changes in ConfigMap and Secrets and do rolling upgrades on Pods with their associated Deployment, StatefulSet, DaemonSet and DeploymentConfig – [✩Star] if you're usin